knightjoel/zpark/index.md

   severity, time of day, host group, or other arbitrary criteria. eg:
 	- Send all alerts to the Spark room "Network Engineers" between 0800-2000 Mon-Fri
-	- Send alerts with severity "critical" or higher to engineers "Joe", "Jill", and "Mark" 24x7
+	- Send alerts with severity "critical" or higher to engineers Joe, Jill, and Mark 24x7, using their Spark accounts "joe@example.com", "jill@example.com" and "mark@example.com".
 - Immediate notification of alerts.
 As soon as the bot receives an alert from Zabbix, it is immediately sent to Spark; there is no queueing or batching of messages.